MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_checkcounter.md

 * If **pszUnits** is NULL and **pUnitsLength** is not NULL, the input value of **pUnitsLength** is ignored, and the length of the string (including terminating NULL character) must be returned through the **pUnitsLength** parameter.
 * If both **pszUnits** and **pUnitsLength** are not NULL, the driver must check the input value of **pUnitsLength** to ensure that there's enough room in the allocated buffer, and then the length of the **pszUnits** string (including terminating NULL character) is passed out through the **pUnitsLength** parameter.

-### -param unnamedParam8
+### -param unnamedParam9

-*pszDescription* [out, optional]

-An optional pointer that the driver returns a NULL-terminated string to that contains the description of what the counter identifier measures.
+[out, optional] **pszDescription** is an optional pointer that the driver returns a NULL-terminated string to that contains the description of what the counter identifier measures.

 Can be NULL, in which case the app doesn't need the description info.
 See more info in the explanation of the **pDescriptionLength** parameter.

 ### -param pDescriptionLength

-[in, out, optional] An optional pointer to a variable that receives the size, in bytes, of the NULL-terminated string that the **pszDescription** parameter specifies.
+[in, out, optional] **pDescriptionLength** is an optional pointer to a variable that receives the size, in bytes, of the NULL-terminated string that the **pszDescription** parameter specifies.

 Here are limitations on the values of the **pDescriptionLength** and  **pszDescription** parameters: